nthang2/Reserver-prediction/README.md

 **NOTE**: reservation cancelled - denoted by class 0, not cancelled, denoted by class 1

 The precision, recall, and F1-score were calculated to evaluate the model's performance.
 The precision for class 0 was 0.80, indicating that 80% of the predictions for class 0 were correct.
 The precision for class 1 was 0.85, indicating that 85% of the predictions for class 1 were correct.
 The recall for class 0 was 0.86, indicating that 86% of the actual instances of class 0 were correctly predicted.
 The recall for class 1 was 0.78, indicating that 78% of the actual instances of class 1 were correctly predicted.
 The F1-score, which combines precision and recall, was 0.83 for class 0 and 0.81 for class 1.
-The overall accuracy of the model was 0.82, indicating that 82% of the predictionswere correct.
+The overall accuracy of the model was 0.82, indicating that 82% of the predictions were correct.

 Based on the results obtained, the model appears to perform reasonably well.
 After considering the training and validation accuracies, as well as the precision, recall, F1-score, and overall accuracy, a value of k = 3 was chosen for the K-Neighbors model.
 This value provides a good balance between performance and potential overfitting.